Post-hospital Syndrome and the Readmissions Quandary

 Posted on October 28, 2015 |

-Post-hospital syndrome is a term coined only within the last three years, yet many might recognize the construct as one old as hospitals themselves.
+Post-hospital syndrome is a term coined only within the last decade, yet many might recognize the construct as one old as hospitals themselves.
 In a 2013 Perspective piece for the New England Journal of Medicine, Dr. Harlan Krumholz introduced post-hospital syndrome as “an acquired, transient period of vulnerability” precipitated by the physical and psychological stressors associated with the period of hospitalization itself.
 The syndrome compromises the physical and mental health of patients leading to poorer health outcomes.

 Krumholz briefly outlines five distinct elements of hospitalization syndrome: sleep disturbance and deprivation; nutritional inadequacy; confusion as well as a general state of being overwhelmed without adequate resources to cope; pain and discomfort; and deconditioning due to decreased activity.
 He offers that health systems might address these vulnerabilities by not only ensuring each is attended to prior to discharge, but by proactively addressing each while a patient is under a hospital’s care.